Champetaman/ai-dietary-recipe/README.md

 ## Acknowledgements

-- [OpenAI](https://openai.com/) for providing the GPT-3.5-turbo model.
+- [OpenAI](https://openai.com/) for providing the GPT model and DALL·E 3 for image generation.
 - [Vercel](https://vercel.com/) for providing the deployment platform and AI SDK.
 - [Next.js](https://nextjs.org/) for the React framework.
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework.